 Kristu Jayanti College requires all students to act as responsible citizens and members of a higher education academic community.
 Each student is responsible to know, observe, abide by, and adhere to the College's student code of conduct, policies, rules, and regulations.
 Students must comply with all policies applicable to conduct in the classroom as well as in the campus.
 The college endeavours by means of enforcing this code to pioneer and administer a student discipline process that is democratic, diligent, effectual and prompt; providing a system that promotes student growth through individual and collective responsibility.

 - The medium of communication in the campus is English.

-- Students should maintain decorum and discipline at all times, both inside and outside the campus.
-Those who are guilty of serious misconduct or whose presence is detrimental to the order and discipline on the campus are liable to be expelled.
+- Students should maintain decorum and discipline at all times, both within and outside the campus.
+Those who are guilty of serious misconduct or whose presence is detrimental to the order and discipline on the campus are liable to be expelled from the college.

 - Kristu Jayanti College is a ragging free campus.
-Ragging is banned in college and in the hostels and any other place of accommodation.
+Ragging is banned inside and outside college and in the hostels and any other place of accommodation.
 There will be zero tolerance to ragging.

 - The Anti-Ragging Committee monitors the discipline.
 The details of the Committee members are displayed on the college website and the Notice Board.

 - Smoking / chewing tobacco/using intoxicating substances are banned.
 Such behaviour is punishable.
 Any violation will be viewed very seriously, and action will be taken against the offender/s.

 - Usage of cell phones within the college building is permitted with prior permission.

 - Students should possess all necessary documents pertaining to their vehicles.